gnes-ai/gnes/README.md

 Thanks for your interest in contributing!
 GNES always welcome the contribution from the open-source community, individual committers and other partners.
 Without you, GNES can't be successful.

-Currently there are two major directions of contribution:
+Currently there are three major directions of contribution:
 - **Porting state-of-the-art models to GNES**.
 This includes new preprocessing algorithms, new DNN networks for encoding, and new high-performance index.
 Believe me, it is super easy to wrap an algorithm and use it in GNES.
 Checkout this example.
 - **Adding tutorial and learning experience**.
 What is good and what can be improved?
-If you apply GNES in your domain, whether it's about NLP or CV, whether it's a blog post or a Reddit/Twitter thread, we are always eager to know your thoughts.
+If you apply GNES in your domain, whether it's about NLP or CV, whether it's a blog post or a Reddit/Twitter thread, we are always eager to hear your thoughts.
+- **Completing the user experience of other programming languages**.
+GNES offers a generic interface with gRPC and protobuf, therefore it is easy to add an interface for other languages, e.g. Java, C, Go.

 Make sure to read the contributor guidelines before your first commit.